Summer 2022 holidays on sale!

 Mayrhofen has a well-deserved reputation for being a great all-rounder.
 The slopes are seemingly endless (over 500kms in the area) as is the nightlife, the lift system is quick, the terrain is diverse and there really is something for everyone.

-The village is typically Austrian with multi-coloured buildings running along the largely car-free resort centre.
+The resort is typically Austrian with multi-coloured buildings running along the largely car-free resort centre.
 You'll soon find a bar that suits your mood.
 The range goes from full on Jaeger-bombing to laid-back traditional oompah and everything in-between.

 Don't miss a visit to the White Lounge ice bar on the Ahorn mountain.
 Pull up an ice seat at an ice table in the crazily lit bar, or head out to the sea of sun-loungers with your drink and work on removing your goggle tan.